 - Enjoy an early morning boat trip on the holiest of rivers in India, the Ganga – a memorable highlight of our tour

 - View Khajuraho’s amazing sculptures and some of the world’s finest temple carvings, including the Kandariya Mahadev

 If you wish to stay in India a little longer, we offer an optional five day excursion, giving you the chance to explore Udaipur.
 Please see details below Day 18 of this tour if travelling from the UK, or Day 17 of this tour if travelling from the US.

 - Cultural Excursion

-Upon arrival this morning, we transfer to our hotel and have lunch.
+Arrive in Delhi and transfer to our hotel for lunch.
 We take the rest of the day to relax after our flight, before enjoying our first dinner as a group.

 We spend our first day in northern India with a sightseeing tour of New Delhi.
 We begin with the tallest minaret in the world made up of bricks, the Qutub Minar, built by Aibak in 1199 and then we discover why the architectural significance of Humayun’s Tomb makes it a proud sample of the Mughal era building techniques.
 We get closer to the Indian legacy and witness the journey of India, from a ruled country to a free democracy, by taking time to stop at places such as India Gate, the President’s Palace, Secretariat buildings and the Indian Parliament House.